 Grade Curve Calculator

-Calculate your curved grade using 5 methods: flat bonus, linear scaling, square root, bell curve, and percentage boost.
-Compare results across all methods instantly.
+Calculate a curved grade from your raw score using flat bonus, linear scaling, square root, bell curve, or percentage boost.
+Compare methods and see your new letter grade.

 Curved Score